|

 An advertisement in the Oakland Tribune

-(September 25,1929) for Spartan radio dealers gives us the name of
+(September 25,1929) for Spartan radio dealers gives us the name and

 the store.
 A similar ad for Grebe radio states the shop is open in